krenzlin/unicode/README.md

 ```
 * utf-8 can start with a BOM (byte order mark) which can give an error cause its not a valid character
  * use `utf-8-sig` as encoding (meaning: don't complain about a BOM)
-* (maybe) pitfall: stdin/out/err are **preopened** files with the set encoding depending on how your programm is running
+* pitfall: stdin/out/err are **preopened** files with the set encoding depending on how your programm is running
+ * could work when piping into a file but breaks when piping into less

 ### tips
 1. unicode sandwich